Lucy Letby: Calls for regulation and reform

-The British Medical Association, which represents doctors, called for a process for NHS managers and healthcare administrators to be held accountable for mismanagement, in a similar way to how the General Medical Council may strike off doctors who harm patients.
-A neonatal consultant who alerted administrators about his suspicions about Letby also called for regulation of healthcare management.
+The British Medical Association called for a formal mechanism to hold NHS managers and healthcare administrators accountable for mismanagement, comparable to the General Medical Council's ability to strike off doctors.
+A neonatal consultant who had raised concerns about Letby also urged the introduction of regulation for healthcare management.

-The Parliamentary and Health Service Ombudsman Rob Behrens, called for radical change to NHS management in order to prevent future similar occurrences.

-Dewi Evans has called for an investigation into the possibility of charges of corporate manslaughter in relation to the Letby case.
-NHS England's Chief Nursing Officer Dame Ruth May issued a statement saying, "The NHS is fully committed to doing everything we can to prevent anything like this ever happening again, and we welcome the independent inquiry announced by the Department of Health and Social Care to help ensure we learn every possible lesson from this awful case."
+The Parliamentary and Health Service Ombudsman, Rob Behrens, said that radical reform of NHS management was needed to prevent similar failures.
+Dewi Evans called for an investigation into potential corporate manslaughter in relation to the case.
+Dame Ruth May, NHS England's Chief Nursing Officer, stated that the NHS was committed to learning from the case and welcomed the independent inquiry announced by the Department of Health and Social Care.

-On 21 August 2023, it was announced that the nursing director at the Countess of Chester Hospital at the time Letby was based there had been suspended from her job as a senior nursing officer at Northern Care Alliance NHS Foundation Trust with immediate effect, because of information that came to light during the trial.
-The Nursing and Midwifery Council subsequently announced she would face an investigation into her fitness to practice.
-She and other executives at the hospital have been accused of ignoring warnings about Letby.
+On 21 August 2023, it was announced that the nursing director at the Countess of Chester Hospital during Letby's employment had been suspended from her subsequent role at Northern Care Alliance NHS Foundation Trust, following information that emerged during the trial.
+The Nursing and Midwifery Council later confirmed that she would face a fitness‑to‑practise investigation.
+She and other senior executives at the hospital were accused of failing to act on warnings about Letby.